 Why clone USB drive to SSD?

-Easy USB clone software – AOMEI Backupper
+Best USB clone software – AOMEI Backupper

-All existing partitions on destination disk will be overwritten.
-It is suggested to backup important files beforehand.
+1. Plug in the USB drive and make sure the SSD is connected properly.
+Then install and launch AOMEI Backupper.
+All existing partitions on destination disk will be overwritten, so it's suggested to backup important files beforehand.

 Above steps can be used to clone USB drive to another USB drive as well.

 Generally speaking, clone USB drive either to SSD, hard drive or another USB, the vital part is choosing the right cloning software.
 With AOMEI Backupper, the entire clone process could be done in four steps.
-As a matter of fact, this cloning software is a great HP usb image tool as well since it is also a backup solution.
+As a matter of fact, this cloning software is a great USB image tool as well since it is also a backup solution.